DenhamPreen/loggregate/README.md

 Options:
-  -V, --version           output the version number -e, --events <events>   Event signatures to monitor -n, --network <network> Network to connect to (default: "eth") -t, --title <title>     Custom title for the scanner (default: "Blockchain Event Scanner") -N, --list-networks     List all available networks and exit
+  -V, --version           output the version number -e, --event <event>     Event signature to monitor -p, --param <index>     Index of the event parameter to track (0-based) -n, --network <network> Network to connect to (default: "eth") -t, --title <title>     Custom title for the scanner (default: "Blockchain Event Scanner") -N, --list-networks     List all available networks and exit